alunacjones/LSL.HttpMessageHandlers.Capturing.Dumps/readme.md

         .AddDumpCapturingHandlerWithDefaults()
     );

-// On resolution of MyTestClient, all JSON request and responses
+// On resolution of MyTestClient, all request and responses
 // will be dumped into the current user's profile folder under the path
 // .http-dumps/{executing-assembly-name}.
-// {executing-assembly-name} is resolved using Assembly.GetExecutingAssembly()
+// {executing-assembly-name} is resolved using Assembly.GetEntryAssembly().GetName().Name

 ```

+The defaults are configured as follows (and can be augmented by any of the optional parameters for `AddDumpCapturingHandlerWithDefaults`):

+* Adds the default dump capturer to output to the current user's profile folder under the `.http-dumps` folder and under a folder beneath that named after the executing assembly.
+* Adds the default header capturer.
+It obfuscates the `Authorization` header on output
+* Adds the query parameter obfuscator so that it obfuscates these parameters: `apikey`, `apiKey`, `api_key` and `api-key`.

 <!-- HIDE -->
 ## Further Documentation